Previous articles touched upon some general deck structure and strategies, and today I introduce Skill Decks.

 Final deck is a Spirit deck of the dreaded “Fortress” variety by Tombstone_Frank

 Since Shamans tend to be a little “off-axis,” take a look at the deck components and the write-up to figure out how the deck works.
 In particular, think about how the tricks in the deck, and the influence boosting trait of Beyond The Veil allow the pilot to deal with a variety of decks.
+EDIT: One of the main cards to fuel this deck, Showboating, is no longer legal to play!

 The next main article will cover Gadgets and talk about some of the zany things you can do with science!
 In addition, we'll hopefully be able to get some specialty articles dedicated to each specific spell type in the near future as trying to cover all 3 spell types in-depth in a single article would be a tad difficult